Pakistan struggles to balance ties between Washington and Beijing | DW | 14.10.2021

 Shuja Nawaz, a South Asia analyst at the Atlantic Council in Washington, told DW that Pakistan should maintain ties with both the United States and China, saying it "need not try to swing" between the two.

 "China is an important neighbor and friend.
-The US and Pakistan have long historical ties," Nawaz told DW.
+The US and Pakistan have long historical ties," Nawaz said.

 "Pakistan needs to act in its own interest in reshaping its relations with the United States so it is not dependent on the Americans nor does it have to deceive them about its actions on their behalf," Nawaz added.

-"While it might be tempting to focus solely on its ties with Beijing, Islamabad knows it must continue to engage with Washington," she told DW.
+"While it might be tempting to focus solely on its ties with Beijing, Islamabad knows it must continue to engage with Washington," she said.

 "The US, likewise, continues to need Pakistan for counterterrorism support in Afghanistan," she added.

-Nawaz urges Pakistan to engage in dialogue on its foreign policy stance.
+Nawaz said Pakistan would need to engage in dialogue on its foreign policy stance.
 He says civilian and the military leadership must take a unilateral stance, and avoid short-term foreign policy strategies.

-"Pakistan needs a deep public debate on its foreign policy in parliament and then an articulation of the principles of its foreign policy for the next ten years," he said.
-"No zig zags or short-term deals, which have been a recent pattern."
+"Pakistan needs a deep public debate on its foreign policy in Parliament and then an articulation of the principles of its foreign policy for the next 10 years," he said.
+"No zigzags or short-term deals, which have been a recent pattern."

-Pakistan "must not exaggerate the value of a telephone call with Biden again and again," Nawaz stressed, adding that it was "important for the groundwork to be done at lower levels," before Biden and Khan speak with one another.
+Pakistan "must not exaggerate the value of a telephone call with Biden again and again," Nawaz said.
+It is "important for the groundwork to be done at lower levels," before Biden and Khan speak with one another, he added.

-"More importantly, Islamabad and Rawalpindi [where the Pakistani military headquarters is based] must speak with one voice to Washington D.C.," he added.
+"More importantly, Islamabad and Rawalpindi [where the Pakistani military headquarters is based] must speak with one voice to Washington, DC," he said.

-According to Threlkeld, US support remains important for Pakistan.
+Threlkeld said US support remained important for Pakistan.
 Even though China has been a key partner for Pakistan, it "cannot fully replace the US," she says.

-Nawaz believes the US has lost leverage with Pakistan by cutting all aid.
+Nawaz said the US had lost leverage with Pakistan by cutting all aid.

 Pakistan "must manage its economy better to benefit from the remittance windfall," he said, adding that Pakistan's elites are "depriving" the country of the chance to achieve sustainable growth.

-"This will gain respect from the world's investors and build confidence in Pakistan as a destination for foreign investment," suggested Nawaz.
+"This will gain respect from the world's investors and build confidence in Pakistan as a destination for foreign investment," Nawaz said.